 You will also need to pay a flat rate sailing donation of £100 (£70 concessions) plus annual membership of £36.
-If you have already booked on a voyage this year, then this sum will be taken out of your voyage fee in the first year - you won't have to pay twice.
-If you haven't paid for a voyage, you can pay your mate's fee by credit card over the phone (02392 602278); by cheque (payable to "Ocean Youth Trust South") and sent to Ocean Youth Trust South, 8 North Meadow, Weevil Lane, Gosport, Hampshire PO12 1BP; or you can donate online here:
+If you have already booked on a voyage this year, then this sum will be taken out of your voyage fee in the first year – you won’t have to pay twice.
+If you haven’t paid for a voyage, you can email us to get the details for a bank transfer; or send a cheque (payable to “Ocean Youth Trust South”) to Ocean Youth Trust South, 8 North Meadow, Weevil Lane, Gosport, Hampshire PO12 1BP; or you can pay online here:

 If you are a taxpayer and have completed and returned a Gift Aid form, we can claim the tax back on this and any other donations you make.

 Please note that if you are aged over 65, you would also need to do an ENG1 medical (which can only be carried out by approved MCA doctors) before you can sail as a volunteer watch leader.
-These medicals can cost a minimum of £80.
-We can deduct this from the mates' fee for experienced or senior volunteers, at the skipper's discretion.
+These medicals can cost over £100 (fees can vary).
+We can deduct this from the mates’ fee for experienced or senior volunteers, at the skipper’s discretion.
 New volunteers aged 65+ are encouraged to discuss this issue with us before booking on a training or familiarisation voyage.

-Before you can take responsibility for young crew members on board, or sail as an adult on any voyage with children, you will need to have a Disclosure and Barring Service background check (similar to what used to be the CRB or Criminal records Bureau check), just to make sure there is no known reason why you shouldn't be working with young people.
+Before you can take responsibility for young crew members on board, or sail as an adult on any voyage with children, you will need to have a Disclosure and Barring Service background check (similar to what used to be the CRB or Criminal Records Bureau check), just to make sure there is no known reason why you shouldn’t be working with young people.
 This can take several weeks to arrange, so please plan ahead!
-Sending in your mates application form will start the process, or you can email the office for more information on arranging a CRB check for OYT South..
+Sending in your mates application forms will start the process, or you can email the office for more information on arranging a DBS check for OYT South.

-Once you have a recommendation and DBS clearance, your next voyage should be your assessment.
+Once you have a recommendation and DBS clearance, your next voyage can be your assessment.

-It is compulsory for OYT South volunteers to have done some form of Child Protection training (updated every three years) and a Food Hygiene course.
-If you have already done either, just send your certificates or details of the course to email@example.com.
-Otherwise, you can do both courses (as well as a range of other optional but interesting courses) online in your own time, for just £10 for the whole lot - see here for details.
-Once you register and pay, you'll be sent details of how to access the courses, and OYT South is automatically informed when you have successfully completed.
+It is compulsory for OYT South volunteers to have done some form of Safeguarding training (updated every three years) and a Food Hygiene course.
+If you have already done either, just send your certificates or details of the course to firstname.lastname@example.org.
+Otherwise, we can arrange both as very cheap online courses (alongside a range of other optional but interesting courses) which you can do in your own time – see here for details.

 An assessment voyage must be a voyage with crew members aged under 25, lasting at least four nights.
 There are assessment forms which list all the areas to be assessed: these are available on the members-only section of this website (if you are a paid-up member, email the webmaster for a password).
 For new third mates and bosuns, the assessment is not an exam: as much as anything it is a checklist of things we need to teach you and then make sure you can do it!